Understanding Units of Measure in Construction Estimating

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 So let's talk a little bit more about units of measure.
-And the question might come up is, how do you know what to measure something by?
-It just comes with practice, it comes a little bit research to find out exactly how things are being priced out.
-But the first step, as mentioned earlier, find out from your suppliers how the material is being sold.
+And the question might come up: how do you know what to measure something by?
+It just comes with practice, and with a little bit of research to find out exactly how things are being priced out.
+But the first step, as mentioned earlier, is to find out from your suppliers how the material is sold.

-And then also find out from your subcontractors, if you don't already know, how the labor is going to be performed.
-Because bottom line is, you're going to look at the cost of labor, the cost of material, based on their units of measure.
+Then also find out from your subcontractors, if you don't already know, how the labor is going to be performed.
+Because the bottom line is, you're going to look at the cost of labor and the cost of material based on their units of measure.
 So here we have general conditions.

-General conditions is measured by months or weeks, it's duration and time.
-So whatever it costs for your company to operate that project per month, and then you tell it's going to be a six month project or a 12 month project, that's how you come up with your total general conditions costs.
-Remember, general conditions is similar, or it's the same as GCs.
+General conditions are measured by months or weeks—it's a duration in time.
+So whatever it costs for your company to operate that project per month, and then you know it's going to be a six-month project or a 12-month project, that’s how you determine your total general conditions cost.
+Remember, general conditions are similar to—or the same as—GCs.

-Site work and grading typically uses square feet or acres or cubic yards.
-Reinforcing steel could be one or the other for a unit of measure.
-It could be either linear feet or it could be priced out by the ton on larger projects.
+Site work and grading typically use square feet, acres, or cubic yards.
+Reinforcing steel could use one or the other as a unit of measure.
+It could be either linear feet, or it could be priced by the ton on larger projects.

-Understand that when it's priced out by the ton, it's going to say a ton of what?
+Understand that when it's priced by the ton, it’s going to say a ton of what.
 Well, it might be a ton of number five rebar or number four rebar.
-So more information might be required, but typically that's how your reinforcing steel would be priced out.
-Concrete footings, again, see that's a volume calculation, so that's going to give you cubic yards.
+So more information might be required, but typically that’s how your reinforcing steel would be priced.
+Concrete footings—again, that’s a volume calculation—so that’s going to give you cubic yards.

 Learn Construction Estimating